Hedgehog Highways

-One of the most important yet simple things you can do for hedgehogs – open up your garden to let them in!
+One of the most important yet simple things you can do for hedgehogs is opening up your garden to let them in!

 Hedgehogs often travel between 1-2 miles each night in search of food, and the fact we are building more houses and more roads is making it increasingly difficult and dangerous for them to find enough food to survive.